rileydurham23/next/README.md

 File that configures build options:

-- `versions` - array of the available options, should match the names of the folders inside `content` dir.
+`versions` - array of the available options, should match the names of the folders inside `content` dir.
 Will be shouwn in the version select in the inverted order.

+Format of version entry:

-- `latest` – name of the version that will be selected by default in the dropdown and rendered without `ver/*.*/` in the URLs.
+- `name` - required.
+Name of the folder in `content` and name of branch in versions dropdown on the site.
+- `branch` - required.
+Name of branch for this version.
+Will be used for `edit` links on the docs pages.
+- `latest` - not required.
+First entry with this field will be current version.
+If no entries has this field, then the last version in array will be considered the latest.

 ## Working with docs files